esh64/Maiguilles/README.md

 # Maiguilles
 Maiguilles is an arduino-oriented software, in which we can use a cheap 8-bit microcontroller as an oscilloscope or function generator.
 For now, it is only possible to work with digital signal.
 We hope that, in the near future, we will also be able to work with analog signal.
 It was written in python 2.7, powered by qt4, so it could run on any operating system that supports qt4.
-Development has already reached support for Linux and Windows, but through recent Windows updates that have made Windows support temporarily unavailable.
+Development has already reached support for Linux and Windows.

 ## Installation
 * Linux: Its needs all the python files in the marster Directory and also requires some other depedencies: